17 Effective Apps to Learn Arabic For Beginners and Beyond

 Individuals looking to start with the basics should master the Arabic alphabet and some vocabulary.
 The following apps provide multiple exercises for a thorough understanding.

-Practicing your Arabic alphabet through your phone can’t get easier with Arabic Alphabet, Arabic Letter Before attempting to write a letter, listen to its pronunciation with the audio provided and observe how the letter is written.
+Practicing your Arabic alphabet through your phone can’t get easier with Arabic Alphabet Trace & Learn.
+Before attempting to write a letter, listen to its pronunciation with the audio provided and observe how the letter is written.

 Then you can trace the letter on your screen and compare it with the template to see your progress.
 Your tracing will be erased if it’s done incorrectly.
 This way, you’ll perfect your writing skills.